Build your first query build-query

 Check and validate your query

-Once you’ve built your query in the canvas, you can check it using the Rule properties pane located on the right hand side.
+Once you’ve built your query in the canvas, you can check it using the Rule properties pane located on the right hand side This pane displays when building a query to create an audience.
 Available operations are:

 • View results: Displays the data resulting from your query.